MichaelMarner/dart-redux-remote-devtools/README.md

 ### What's going on here?

 1. Create a new instance of the devtools middleware.
-The middleware is a parameterised type - you need to pass in the type of your redux state.
 Specify the host and port to connect to.

 1. Wait for devtools to connect to the remotedev server